tomoconnor/blog.devopstom.com/hugoblog/content/posts/introducing-s-corp/index.md

 Comnoco handles all dynamic logic:
 * Random testimonials
 * PDF certificate generation
-* The project shipped fast and cost nothing to host
+* The project shipped quickly and easily

 You can try it (and download your own fake badge of ethical superiority) here: https://s-corp.lol